philcali/sbt-aws-plugin/README.md

 ```
 > awsEc2Run create *
+> awsEc2Run alert hub
+> awsEc2Run alert nodes
-> awsEc2Run alert *
+> awsEc2Run alert app
 > assembly
 > awsSshRun deploy app
 ```

-Assuming that `test-run` will launch the Selenium test suite with an arg to take in the hub url and app url:
+Assuming that `test:run` will launch the Selenium test suite with an arg to take in the hub url and app url:

 ```